 This ‘L’ class FEIN wet and dry dust extractor has a tank volume of 22 litres together with a comprehensive array of floor cleaning accessories which can be purchased separately.
-It has an impressive amount of suction, capable of moving 1,380 litres per minute and at the same time produces little noise.
+It has an impressive amount of suction and at the same time produces little noise.
 The Dustex 25L is fitted with an auto-switching outlet into which the power tool is plugged so that extraction is effective as soon as you switch on.
 The machine is supplied with a cloth filter boot, though other filters are available to order.
 At 8kg and fitted with four multi-directional castors, this machine is low in weight and, with its compact design, is very manoeuvrable.

 Supplied with filter, fleece dust bag, 4m x 35mm diameter suction hose, adjustable airflow adaptor and a 6m power cable.